Penguins end Capitals' five-game win streak with 2-1 victory

 Twice over the final 20 minutes, Kuznetsov took shots that slipped through Murray's legs, only to be swatted away by Pittsburgh defensemen an inch before sliding past the goal line.

-These teams just don't care for each other, and it shows whether they're meeting in December or the Stanley Cup playoffs.

-Less than a minute into the game, Wilson and Pittsburgh defenseman Jamie Oleksiak shed their gloves and got into a fight.
+Early on, it was apparent that this wasn't just another midseason game.
+With less than a minute elapsed, Wilson and Pittsburgh defenseman Jamie Oleksiak shed their gloves and got into a fight.
 Oleksiak was helped off the ice with a cut on his cheek, and both players received five-minute penalties.
 Oleksiak did not return.

 Four minutes later, Ovechkin and Kris Letang traded blows behind the Pittsburgh net before being sent to the penalty box for roughing.